My business is Franchises. Ratings. Success stories. Ideas. Work and education

 Indian Institute of Marketing and Management, etc.

 Since the late 80s - early 90s, there has been a process of globalization of marketing.
-Thus, in 1992, in Canber (Australia) a international Conference in Global Marketing, which declared: “Marketing is everything.”
+So, in 1992 in Canber (Australia) international Conference on global marketing, which proclaimed: "Marketing is everything".

-The term “marketing” arose in the United States at the turn of the 19th and 20th centuries, and marketing began to be considered as a leading management function in the 50s.
+The term "marketing" originated in the United States at the turn of the nineteenth and twentieth centuries, and as the leading function of management, marketing began to be considered from the 50s.

-Had a great influence on the formation of the marketing concept scientific and technical progress, providing a huge variety of products, high rates of their renewal, effective production and marketing management.
+A great influence on the formation of the concept of marketing had scientific and technical progress, which provides a huge variety of goods, high rates of their renewal, effective management of production and marketing.

 2 History of marketing development in Russia

-Several periods can be distinguished in the development of Russian marketing.
-The first period can be designated by the time interval 1880-1917.
-At this time, there was a rapid development of Russia's industrial potential on the basis of entrepreneurship.
+There are several periods in the development of Russian marketing.
+The first period can be designated as the time interval 1880-1917.
+At that time there was a rapid development of the industrial potential of Russia on the basis of entrepreneurship.
 In the practice of Russian entrepreneurship of this period, many elements of marketing were used.
-In particular, Russian entrepreneurs widely used print and wall advertising and some elements of Public Relations.
-For example, many industrial exhibitions and fairs were held in Russia (the famous Nizhny Novgorod Fair functioned, which determined European prices for a number of goods, for example, grain).
-Russian entrepreneurs took part in international exhibitions, in particular, at Parisian exhibitions, taking prizes.
-In Russia, patronage of arts by entrepreneurs in relation to the social sphere (hospitals, orphanages, etc.) and cultural institutions was widely practiced.
+In particular, Russian entrepreneurs widely used print and wall advertising, some elements of Public Relations.
+For example, many industrial exhibitions and fairs were held in Russia (the famous Nizhny Novgorod fair functioned, which determined European prices for a number of goods, for example, grain).
+Russian businessmen participated in international exhibitions, in particular, the Paris exhibitions, taking prizes.
+In Russia patronage of entrepreneurs was widely practiced in relation to the social sphere (hospitals, orphanages, etc.), cultural institutions.
 Russian entrepreneurs pursued a flexible pricing policy and used various elements of sales promotion.
-The packaging industry has been developed in Russia.
+In Russia, the industry for the production of packaging products was developed.

-However, there was no comprehensive marketing system in Russia.
-Certain marketing problems are considered within the framework of other economic disciplines.
-If at the University of Michigan, California, Illinois, and Pennsylvania in the USA at the beginning of the twentieth century there was a course “Marketing Methods”, then in Russian universities there was no such course.
-Certain elements of marketing were taught in commercial schools.
+However, there was no complete marketing system in Russia.
+Separate problems of marketing are considered within the framework of other economic disciplines.
+If in Michigan, California, Illinois, Pennsylvania universities in the USA at the beginning of the twentieth century there was a course "Marketing Methods", then there was no such course at Russian universities.
+Separate elements of marketing were taught in commercial schools.

-The development of marketing theory and practice in Russia was almost completely interrupted in 1917.
+The development of the theory and practice of marketing in Russia was almost completely interrupted in 1917.
 For five years, there was a shortage of almost all goods in the country, and a significant part of industrial capacity was destroyed.
-This was due to the First World War, two revolutions of 1917, and the civil war.
+It was connected with the First World War, two revolutions of 1917, the civil war.
 During these years, a rigid distribution system of “war communism” existed in the country.

 The third period in the development of Russian marketing lasted from 1922 to 1928.
-It was associated with the NEP (new economic policy), introduced by V.I.
+It was associated with the NEP (new economic policy) introduced by V.I.
 Lenin.
-Entrepreneurship began to develop again in Russia, which needed the use of marketing.
+In Russia, entrepreneurship began to develop again, which needed the use of marketing.
 In practical economic activity marketing elements were quickly restored.
-In practical economic activity, elements of marketing that took place before the 1917 revolution were quickly restored.
-Several scientific organizations dealing with marketing problems have appeared, in particular the Market Research Institute in Moscow.
-A definite theoretical achievement was the development of N.D.
-Kondratiev’s theory of “Business cycles” (“long technological waves in the economy”).
+In practical economic activity, elements of marketing that had taken place before the 1917 revolution were quickly restored.
+There were several scientific organizations dealing with marketing problems, in particular the Market Institute in Moscow.
+A certain theoretical achievement was the development of N.D.
+Kondratiev's theory of "Business cycles" ("long technological waves in the economy").
 This result was developed in the works of J. Schumpeter and made an important contribution to the innovative section of marketing.
-Training in marketing elements has been resumed in commercial schools.
+Resumed teaching elements of marketing in commercial schools.

-Since 1929, there has again been a long break in the development of marketing in Soviet Russia.
-A rigid command and distribution system is being introduced in the country, and an accompanying general shortage of goods appears.
+Since 1929, the development of marketing in Soviet Russia again comes a long break.
+A rigid command and distribution system is being introduced in the country, and a general shortage of goods accompanying it appears.
 There is no place for marketing in these conditions.
 The period during which even the word marketing itself was forgotten lasted until the end of the 50s.

-With the beginning of the so-called “Khrushchev Thaw” practical marketing in Russia has not been revived, but still a new moment has appeared.
-Soviet economists remembered marketing.
+With the beginning of the so-called “Khrushchev thaw”, practical marketing in Russia did not revive, but still a new moment appeared.
+Marketing was remembered by Soviet economists.
 The object of their study was the theory and practice of marketing with a developed market economy.
-Publications analyzing this experience appeared in the Soviet press.
-Almost one hundred percent of these publications gave an unequivocally negative assessment of the theory and practice of marketing.
-In publications, marketing was interpreted as a means of increasing the exploitation of workers, a method of consumer exchange.
+Publications with an analysis of this experience appeared in the Soviet press.
+Almost one hundred percent of these publications gave an unambiguously negative assessment of the theory and practice of marketing.
+In publications, marketing was interpreted as a means of increasing the exploitation of workers, a way of exchanging consumers.

-A new stage in the development of Russian marketing began in the late 60s and early 70s and is associated with the so-called “detente of international tension.”
-During this period, the Soviet economy needed the active development of international economic relations for the sales of its products (primarily raw materials and energy consumers) and the purchase of consumer goods and food.
-Ignorance of the basics of marketing by foreign trade workers in Soviet Russia led to unfortunate failures in foreign trade.
-This prompted the country's top leadership to begin training domestic specialists in marketing and conducting their own scientific research in this area.
+A new stage in the development of Russian marketing began in the late 60s and early 70s and is associated with the so-called "détente of international tension."
+During this period, the Soviet economy needed the active development of international economic relations for the sale of its products (primarily raw materials and energy consumers) and the purchase of consumer goods and food.
+The ignorance of the basics of marketing by foreign trade workers in Soviet Russia led to unfortunate failures in foreign trade.
+This prompted the top leadership of the country to start training domestic specialists who are proficient in marketing, to conduct their own scientific research in this area.
 But it should be noted that they began to train specialists only in international marketing.
 Domestic marketing specialists began to be trained first abroad, then in Russia.
-In the country, the training of marketers was carried out by Moscow state institute international relations, Institute of Asian and African Countries at Moscow state university, as well as in commercial schools of the Academy of National Economy under the Council of Ministers of the USSR, the All-Union Academy foreign trade(VAVT) Ministry of Foreign Economic Relations of the USSR.
-Every year the state system trained 200-300 specialists in the field of marketing.
+In the country, marketers were trained by the Moscow state institute international relations, Institute of Asian and African countries at the Moscow state university, as well as in commercial schools of the Academy of the National Economy under the Council of Ministers of the USSR, the All-Union Academy foreign trade(VAVT) Ministry of Foreign Economic Relations of the USSR.
+Every year, the state system trained 200-300 specialists in the field of marketing.
 Some specialized publications on international marketing have appeared.
-For example, the Bulletin of Foreign Commercial Information.
-In practice, the experience of countries with developed market economies was copied in the foreign trade activities of Soviet organizations and enterprises.
-Several state scientific organizations have been created to develop marketing theory.
+For example, Bulletin of Foreign Commercial Information.
+In practice, there was a copying of the experience of countries with developed market economies in the foreign trade activities of Soviet organizations and enterprises.
+To develop the theory of marketing, several state scientific organizations have been created.
 For example, the All-Union Scientific Research Institute (VNII) of market conditions and demand.

-Intermediary firms and commercial companies emerged with participation share capital Soviet organizations providing marketing services for the export of various standard engineering products (cars, electric motors, tractors, etc.).
-These are companies such as Skaldia-Volga in Belgium, Active-Auto and Stanko-France in France, Stan Italiana in Italy, Konela and Koneisto in Finland.
-On the basis of the All-Union Association “Vneshtorgreklama” of the USSR Chamber of Commerce and Industry, the All-Union Center for the provision of complex advertising services.
-The practice of creating joint advertising ventures, such as the Soviet-Hungarian “Tisa” organized in 1988, has expanded.
-A section on marketing issues has been organized at the USSR Chamber of Commerce and Industry, with more than 300 members.
+There were intermediary firms and commercial companies with the participation share capital Soviet organizations providing marketing services for the export of various, standard engineering products (cars, electric motors, tractors, etc.).
+These are companies such as Skaldia-Volga in Belgium, Active-Avto and Stanko-France in France, Stan Italiana in Italy, Conela and Coneysto in Finland.
+On the basis of the All-Union Association "Vneshtorgreklama" of the Chamber of Commerce and Industry of the USSR, the All-Union Center for the provision of a range of advertising services was created.
+The practice of creating joint advertising enterprises such as the Soviet-Hungarian "Tysa" organized in 1988 has expanded.
+A marketing section has been organized at the USSR Chamber of Commerce and Industry, with more than 300 members.
 The task of the section was to study and promote positive foreign experience marketing activities, organization of various seminars, conferences, symposiums.

-If enterprises engaged in the production of goods for foreign market were forced to engage in marketing, then enterprises focused on the domestic market had little need for marketing.
+If enterprises engaged in the production of goods for foreign market were forced to engage in marketing, then enterprises focused on the domestic market in marketing needed little.
 In 1988, the All-Russian Research Institute of Market Research and Demand conducted a survey that showed that 80% of the surveyed industrial enterprises did not study the market at all.
 Only 7% hold individual events no more than once every three years (mainly in the field of advertising, branded trade, new products, etc.).
-Of the enterprises that did not engage in market research at all, 75% named main reason lack of interest.
-Of these enterprises, 83% were firmly convinced that studying the market and demand is the task of trade alone.
+Of the businesses that did not engage in market research at all, 75% cited lack of interest as the main reason.
+Of these enterprises, 83% were firmly convinced that the study of the market and demand is the task of only trade.

-The actual economic situation in Soviet Russia at that time was not conducive to the development of marketing.
-Here are some data for 1989.
-During this period, the growth of the wage bill was more than five times higher than the growth of national income.
-The monetary income of the population increased by 12.9% compared to 1988, which is 1.4 times faster than the growth rate in the production of goods and services (9.1%).
-The current unsatisfied demand in 1989 was estimated by specialists in the range from 45 to 60 billion rubles, and the accumulated demand (i.e., including deferred in previous years) was estimated by the USSR State Statistics Committee at 165 billion rubles, respectively.
-Deposits of the population in the institutions of the Savings Bank reached 337.7 billion rubles.
-Data on inflation rates, based on recording prices for 650 basic goods, taking into account pent-up demand, indicated that inflation was characterized by a figure of 7.5%.
-These data indicate that there is a huge shortage of goods, and shortage is the number one enemy of marketing.
+The economic situation that really developed at that time in Soviet Russia did not contribute to the development of marketing.
+Here is some data for 1989.
+During this period, the growth of the wage fund was more than five times higher than the growth of the national income.
+Monetary incomes of the population increased by 12.9% compared to 1988, which in terms of growth rates is 1.4 times faster than the growth in the production of goods and services (9.1%).
+The current unsatisfied demand in 1989 was estimated by specialists in the range from 45 to 60 billion rubles, while the accumulated demand (that is, including that deferred in previous years) was estimated by the USSR State Statistics Committee at 165 billion rubles, respectively.
+The deposits of the population in the institutions of the Savings Bank reached 337.7 billion rubles.
+Inflation data, based on recording prices for 650 major commodities, taking into account deferred demand, indicated that inflation was characterized by a figure of 7.5%.
+This data shows that there is a huge shortage of goods, and shortage is the number one enemy of marketing.

-In turn, the reason for the shortage of goods is monopoly in production.
-In the economy of Soviet Russia at that time, there was monopoly at two levels: the monopoly of ministries and the monopoly of direct producers.
+In turn, the cause of the shortage of goods is monopoly in production.
+In the economy of Soviet Russia at that time there was a monopoly of two levels: the monopoly of ministries and the monopoly of direct producers.
 Let us present some data on the degree of monopolization of the Russian economy.

-In 1989, about one hundred ministries of union significance controlled 57% of industrial output; over 800 Union-Republican ministries and departments dictated their terms in the production, delivery and sale of 3% of industrial goods on the market.
+In 1989, about a hundred ministries of federal significance controlled 57% of industrial output; over 800 union-republican ministries and departments dictated their terms in the production, delivery and sale on the market of 3% of industrial goods.
 Another 6% of products were produced and distributed at the direction of local economic authorities.
 Thus, there were no freely produced products on the market of Soviet Russia.

-A similar picture of supermonopolization occurred among direct producers.
-According to the State Statistics Committee, 4294 scientific and production associations in industry, which included 7868 enterprises (or 17% of the total number in industry), created more than 50% of products; at the same time, almost 55% of industrial production personnel are concentrated in them.
+A similar picture of super-monopoly took place among direct producers.
+According to the State Statistics Committee, 4294 research and production associations in industry, which included 7868 enterprises (or 17% of their total number in industry), created more than 50% of products; at the same time, almost 55% of the industrial and production personnel are concentrated on them.

-In world practice, a monopoly is considered to be the concentration of 30% of the market in one hand.
-In Soviet Russia, it was not uncommon for one single enterprise to “hold” 100% of the market.
-Thus, the Azovmash production association is the only manufacturer of railway tanks and steel converters, and the May 1 Machine-Building Plant (Kirov region) of railway cranes.
-Industries producing means of production are the most monopolized.
-This inevitably leads to inflated prices by an amount greater than the economic average.
+In world practice, a concentration of 30% of the market in one hand is considered a monopoly.
+In Soviet Russia, cases are not uncommon when one single enterprise "holds" 100% of the market.
+Thus, the Azovmash Production Association is the only manufacturer of railway tanks and steel-smelting converters, and the May 1 Machine-Building Plant (Kirov Region) is the only manufacturer of railroad cranes.
+The industries that produce the means of production are the most monopolized.
+This inevitably leads to an increase in prices by an amount greater than the average for the economy.

-However, against the backdrop of this generally unfavorable situation for marketing, some positive developments emerged in the late 1980s.
-These positive aspects are associated, first of all, with a decrease in the influence of the state on the economy and the provision of greater independence to enterprises.
-This independence, together with objective financial difficulties, forces enterprises to refuse to purchase products from monopolistic enterprises and look for alternatives.
-Alternative possibilities included the emergence of cooperatives, small enterprises, and the purchase of hard currency for rubles (with the subsequent purchase of the necessary goods abroad).
-Characteristic in this regard is the example of the authors’ work on market research in 1990 in St. Petersburg.
+However, against the backdrop of this generally unfavorable situation for marketing in the late 80s, there were some positive aspects.
+These positive moments are connected, first of all, with a decrease in the influence of the state on the economy, granting greater independence to enterprises.
+This independence, together with objective financial difficulties, makes enterprises refuse to buy the products of monopoly enterprises and look for alternatives.
+The possibility of an alternative consisted in the emergence of cooperatives, small enterprises, the purchase of hard currency for rubles (with the subsequent acquisition of the necessary goods abroad).
+A typical example in this respect is the work of the authors on market research in 1990 in St. Petersburg.

-The problem facing the organization commissioned by the research, the International Joint-Stock Association “Scientific Instruments,” was a significant decrease in demand for its products.
+The problem faced by the organization that commissioned the research, the International Joint-Stock Association "Scientific Instruments", was a significant decrease in demand for its products.

-This organization (company) was a monopolist in its region previously.
-The analysis showed that until 1988, the number of applications for the company's products consistently exceeded the output volume by 1.5 - 2 times.
-From this date, a sharp drop in the number of applications began, and since 1990, refusals of previously made purchase applications began.
-The sales problem was explained as follows.
+This organization (firm) was a monopolist in its area earlier.
+The analysis showed that until 1988 the number of applications for the company's products steadily exceeded the volume of output by 1.5 - 2 times.
+From the marked date, a sharp drop in the number of applications begins, and since 1990, refusals from previously made purchase applications have begun.
+The marketing problem was explained as follows.

-Until 1988, scientific organizations, the company's main clients, had funds in their budgets that were allocated to them from government resources or budgeted for private contracts earmarked for scientific equipment and which they could spend on something else.
-With the transfer of organizations to scientific business conditions (1988), other opportunities for spending funds appeared, which immediately affected the number of applications for scientific equipment.
+Until 1988, scientific organizations, which are the main clients of the company, had funds in their budget that were allocated to them from state resources or included in the estimates under private contracts for the purpose of scientific equipment and which they could spend on something else.
+With the transfer of organizations to the scientific conditions of management (1988), other possibilities for spending funds appeared, which immediately affected the number of applications for scientific equipment.

-With the beginning of the transition to the market, the reduction and elimination of a number of government sources of funding for science, the financial situation of many scientific organizations became simply critical, which caused the abandonment of previously made applications.
+With the beginning of the transition to the market, the reduction and liquidation of a number of state sources of funding for science, the financial situation of many scientific organizations became simply critical, which led to the rejection of previously made applications.

 Difficulties with sales forced the company to engage in market research and marketing of its products.

-10 interesting marketing tricks: turn small business in large real
+10 interesting marketing tricks: turn small business the big one really

 Perhaps all the famous brands today started small.
-For example, such well-known corporations as Ikea, Pepsi, Coca-Cola were initially created as a small family business.
-But over time, well-structured marketing allowed them to become market leaders.
-So, what marketing tricks and moves were used? well-known companies on the way to your success.
+For example, such well-known corporations as Ikea, Pepsi, Coca-Cola were originally created as a small family business.
+But over time, well-built marketing allowed them to become market leaders.
+So, what marketing chips and moves did you use famous companies on the way to your success.

 Marketing moves in advertising

-Pepsi was first advertised in Russia by N. Khrushchev back in 1959 at the American National Exhibition held in Moscow.
-The Vice President of the United States (Richard Nixon at that time) offered the first secretary of the CPSU Central Committee a drink to try.
-A photo of Khrushchev with a glass of Pepsi instantly spread across the pages of newspapers and advertising magazines.
-This is how it turned out to be a marketing ploy.
+Pepsi in Russia was first advertised by N. Khrushchev back in 1959 at the American National Exhibition held in Moscow.
+The Vice President of the United States (Richard Nixon at that time) offered the first secretary of the Central Committee of the CPSU a drink for testing.
+A photo of Khrushchev with a glass of Pepsi instantly scattered through the pages of newspapers and advertising magazines.
+Such is the marketing ploy.

-For a long time, Tefal considered its main competitive advantage that the Teflon coating on the pan does not require the consumption of oil.
-However, it turned out that the main incentive for consumers to purchase is not this property at all, but the fact that a frying pan with such a coating is easy to clean, since food does not stick to it.
-As a result, the company changed the content advertising campaign, which significantly increased its efficiency.
-It turns out that interesting marketing tricks can be easily gleaned by researching the needs of customers.
+For a long time, Tefal has considered its main competitive advantage to be that the Teflon coating on the pan does not require the use of oil.
+However, it turned out that the main incentive for consumers to buy is not this property at all, but the fact that a frying pan with such a coating is easy to clean, since food does not burn on it.
+As a result, the company changed the content advertising campaign which significantly increased its efficiency.
+It turns out that interesting marketing chips are easy to learn by examining the needs of customers.

-The founder of the famous Woolworth store chain found an interesting insight that allowed him to make millions.
-A shy village youth got a job as a sales assistant in a small shop.
-In those days there were no price tags, so the seller had to visually determine the buyer’s solvency and bargain with him.
-The young man was so shy that he was so afraid to invite customers, praise the goods and bargain with them that one day he simply fainted from fear.
-As punishment, the store owner threatened Frank (that was the young man’s name) with dismissal if his earnings were less than the daily income.
-The next day, before the opening of the store, Frank attached prototypes of modern price tags to all goods - pieces of paper on which it was indicated minimum price.
-The young man laid out the stale goods on the table and attached a sign to it: “Everything for five cents.”
+The founder of the famous Woolworth chain of stores found an interesting insight that allowed him to make millions.
+A shy village boy got a job as an assistant salesman in a small shop.
+In those days there were no price tags, so the seller had to determine the solvency of the buyer by eye and bargain with him.
+The young man was so shy that he was afraid to invite customers, praise the goods and bargain with them so much that one day he simply fainted from fear.
+As punishment, the store owner threatened Frank (that was the name of the young man) with dismissal if the revenue was less than a day.
+The next day, before the opening of the store, Frank attached prototypes of modern price tags to all the goods - pieces of paper on which the minimum price was indicated.
+The young man laid out the stale goods on the table and attached a sign to it "Everything is five cents."
 The table was placed by the window so that the sign was visible from the street.
-Hiding behind the counter in fear, Frank began to wait for customers.
-In a few hours, all the goods were sold out; buyers, without haggling, gave money at the specified price.
-The store's daily revenue was equal to the weekly one.
+Hiding from fear behind the counter, Frank began to wait for customers.
+In a few hours, all the goods were sold out, buyers, without haggling, gave money at the specified price.
+The daily revenue of the store was equal to the weekly.

-In 1919, Frank Woolworth's empire already numbered a thousand stores, and his personal fortune was $65 million.
+In 1919, Frank Woolworth's empire consisted of a thousand stores, and his personal fortune was $ 65 million.

 Alka-Zeltzer came up with an interesting marketing ploy in advertising to increase sales.
 In the 60s of the last century, advertising began to throw not one, but two pills.
-As a result of the sale medicinal product doubled in size.
-A cunning advertising ploy was developed for Alka-Zeltzer advertising agency Tinker&Partners.
+As a result of the sale medicinal product doubled.
+A cunning advertising move was developed for Alka-Zeltzer by the advertising agency Tinker & Partners.

 Snickers bars appeared in our country in 1992.
-Initially, they were advertised as a snack that replaced a full dinner or lunch.
-However, our fellow citizens did not understand how a chocolate bar could replace soup and rather bought it as a dessert for tea.
-After this, Snickers changed its advertising strategy, targeting advertising at teenagers, who for the most part do not like soup, but love sweets.
-A successful marketing move became the company's success in Russia.
+Initially, they were advertised as a snack, replacing a full dinner or lunch.
+However, our fellow citizens did not understand how chocolate can replace soup and bought it rather as a dessert for tea.
+After that, Snickers changed its advertising strategy, focusing ads on teenagers, who generally do not like soup, but like sweets.
+A successful marketing move became the success of the company in Russia.

 In the marketing environment, it is known that the consumer does not buy a product, but a solution to his problem.
-Guided by this rule, the South African company De Beers, which sells diamonds, came up with an interesting marketing ploy that made diamonds an everyday commodity, and not a trinket for moneybags.
-Advertising posters depicting famous actresses whose fingers and earlobes adorned De Beers products were replaced by black and white posters with images of diamonds and the inscription “Relieves headaches since 1888.”
-With such a cunning marketing move, the company proved that it is possible to sell women's products through men.
+Guided by this rule, the South African company De Beers, which sells diamonds, came up with an interesting marketing ploy that made it possible to make diamonds an everyday commodity, and not a knick-knack of moneybags.
+Advertising posters depicting famous actresses whose fingers and earlobes adorned De Beers products were replaced with black-and-white posters featuring diamonds and the inscription "Relieves headaches since 1888."
+With such a cunning marketing move, the company proved that it is possible to sell women's goods through men.

-In the early 80s, Timberland was going through difficult times.
-High-quality pumps at a low price were hard to buy.
-The company took a simple but effective marketing move - to raise prices above competitive ones, as a result of which sales increased.
-And it’s true that the higher the price, the more desirable the product becomes for the buyer.
+Timberland was going through hard times in the early 80s.
+High-quality pumps at a low price were bought poorly.
+The company took a simple but effective marketing ploy - to raise prices above the competition, as a result of which sales increased.
+And it is true that the higher the price, the more desirable the product becomes for the buyer.

-At the end of the 19th century, alcoholic drinks such as gin, brandy, and rum were popular in London.
+At the end of the 19th century, such alcoholic drinks as gin, brandy, and rum were popular in London.
 Selling whiskey was very difficult.
-Thomas Dewar, one of the founders of the Dewar’s brand, chose an unexpected marketing move to attract customers.
-He began hiring straw buyers who would go to pubs and ask for Dewar’s whiskey.
-Naturally, the drink was not on sale, and customers left upset.
+Thomas Dewar, one of the founders of the Dewar's brand, chose an unexpected marketing ploy to attract customers.
+He began hiring shell buyers who went to pubs and asked for Dewar's whisky.
+Naturally, there was no drink on sale, and buyers left in upset feelings.
 After some time, Thomas Dewar himself appeared in pubs, offering to conclude a contract for the supply of his drink.
-During 2 years of travel, the company's founder visited more than 26 countries, 32 agents began working for him, as well as several export companies.
-As a result, trade turnover increased 10 times.
+For 2 years of travel, the founder of the company visited more than 26 countries, 32 agents began to work for him, as well as several export companies.
+As a result, the trade turnover increased 10 times.

-Enrique Bernat in 1958 created a lollipop that can be held as if on a fork without staining your hands or clothes.
-The innovative fruit candy Chupa Chups was appreciated in all countries of the world.
-The marketing trick brought success to the brand.
+Enrique Bernat created a lollipop in 1958 that can be held on a fork without getting your hands or clothes dirty.
+The innovative fruit candy Chupa Chups has been appreciated all over the world.
+The marketing chip brought the brand success.

-Despite high advertising activity, there were times when the market share of Ariel washing powder did not want to grow.
-P&G conducted a study and assessed how potential consumers care for clothing.
-It turned out that 65% use powder to care for clothes, and take things to the dry cleaner in 35% of cases.
-The study also showed that 75% of washing powder consumers are employed, and 5 out of 7 days a week they wear suits that are dry cleaned.
-At the same time, employees in casual clothes work more efficiently than those who are forced to adhere to a strict dress code.
-P&G, based on the results of the study, allows its employees to come to work on Friday in casual clothes.
+Despite the high advertising activity, there were times when Ariel's market share did not want to grow.
+P&G conducted a study and assessed how potential consumers take care of their clothes.
+It turned out that 65% use powder for clothes care, wear things to dry cleaning in 35% of cases.
+The study also found that 75% of laundry detergent consumers are self-employed, with 5 out of 7 days a week wearing suits to be dry cleaned.
+At the same time, employees in casual clothes work more efficiently than those who are forced to comply with a strict dress code.
+P&G, guided by the results of the study, allows its employees to come to work in casual clothes on Friday.
 The news received a huge response in the press.
-The washing powder market grew by 20%.
+The laundry detergent market grew by 20%.

-You can come up with interesting marketing tricks for both a cafe and a clothing store.
-Everything is much simpler than it seems.
-It is worth listening to the needs of customers and showing a little imagination.
-Perhaps you will make the best move in the history of brands.
+You can come up with interesting marketing chips for both a cafe and a clothing store.
+Everything is much easier than it seems.
+It is worth listening to the needs of customers and showing a bit of imagination.
+Perhaps the best move in the history of brands will be made by you.

-Today they talk about marketing on every corner and it is impossible to believe that it once did not exist.
+Today, marketing is talked about on every corner and it is impossible to believe that it once did not exist.
 But the fact is that the history of marketing began quite recently.
 Marketing is a very recent invention of mankind compared to the age of mankind itself.
-Once upon a time, goods were in such short supply that they sold like hotcakes without any marketing and it was simply unnecessary.
+There was a time when goods were in such short supply that they sold like hot cakes without any marketing and it was simply unnecessary.

-For some time, this situation was observed in countries former USSR after the collapse of this country and these were golden times for some of its inhabitants.
-In an era when there was no marketing, then even the economy as such did not exist.
-The tools of motivation were slavery and coercion.
+For some time, this situation was also observed in countries former USSR after the collapse of this country and these were golden times for some of its inhabitants.
+In an era when there was no marketing, then even the economy as such could not be said.
+The instruments of motivation were slavery and coercion.
 But then the economy arose as a system of mutual assistance, and after a while the history of marketing began.

-For the first time, in its first version, marketing appeared when the economy as such arose in its modern sense.
+The first time, in its first version, marketing appeared when the economy as such in its modern sense arose.
 It was in modern classification marketing 1.0.
 Before that, it was simply not needed.
-The economy was not developing very quickly, there were not enough goods, but everyone needed them.
-Accordingly, the main competitive advantage of that time - the ability to produce.
+The economy did not develop very quickly, there were not enough goods, but everyone needed them.
+Accordingly, the main competitive advantage that time - the ability to produce.

 The main thing in marketing 1.0 was to have a product

-For this reason, this era was called industrial.
-Industry flourished then.
-The main thing in Marketing 1.0 was to have a product.
-All efforts were directed towards having the product and this was the essence of marketing 1.0.
-Whoever had the goods was the master of the situation.
+For this reason, this era was called the industrial era.
+The industry was flourishing then.
+The main thing in marketing 1.0 was to have a product.
+All efforts were directed to getting hold of the product and this was the essence of marketing 1.0.
+Whoever had the goods, he was the master of the situation.
 Whoever had the goods was the king.
-Everyone wanted to get rich, so different ways to get goods were invented.
+Everyone wanted to get rich, so they invented different ways to get the goods.

-In other words, in order to get rich in conditions of shortage of goods, marketing 1.0 was invented.
+In other words, in order to get rich in a shortage of goods, marketing 1.0 was invented.
 Sometimes there were relapses.
-For example, similar conditions, created artificially, existed in the late 80s of the last century in the USSR.
-At that time, there was a terrible shortage of goods in the country and the price was limited to those people and companies that could “get” the goods and Marketing 1.0 helped them in this, although it was believed that the USSR had a planned economy.
+For example, similar conditions, created artificially, were in the late 80s of the last century in the USSR.
+Then there was a terrible shortage of goods in the country and the price was those people and companies who could "get" the goods and helped them in this marketing 1.0, although it was believed that the USSR had a planned economy.

-However, let us return to developed countries, which, due to the fact that they are far ahead of other countries, marketing in new version always became needed earlier than others.
-The main history of marketing takes place precisely in these countries, in which, already at the beginning of the 20th century, a surplus of goods began to be felt in some markets, i.e. their excess.
+However, back to developed countries, which, due to the fact that they are far ahead of other countries, marketing in new version always needed before others.
+The main history of marketing takes place just the same in these countries, in which, already at the beginning of the 20th century, a surplus of goods began to be felt in some markets, i.e. their excess.

-All those who used marketing 1.0 began to lose positions because they began to lose excess profits
+All those who used Marketing 1.0 started to lose positions because they started to lose windfall profits.

-Thanks to the surplus of goods, consumers now have choice.
-They could contact any of the companies, now it was they who made the choice and they became the masters of the situation.
-People or companies that were well versed in Marketing 1.0 began to lose ground.
-All those who used marketing 1.0 began to lose positions because they began to lose the excess profits that this version of marketing had previously given them.
+With a surplus of goods, consumers have a choice.
+They could apply to any of the companies, now it was they who made the choice and they became masters of the situation.
+People or companies that were well versed in marketing 1.0 began to lose ground.
+All those who used Marketing 1.0 began to lose positions because they began to lose the super profits that this version of marketing gave them before.

-There were a lot of competitors and there was no time for excess profits; it was necessary to at least sell the product, otherwise it was possible to go into the red, because there were a lot of products and they were constantly updated.
-It is clear that any consumer preferred a newer and more valuable product, and if so, then old goods had to be gotten rid of as quickly as possible.
+There were a lot of competitors and there was no time for excess profits, it was necessary to at least sell the goods, otherwise it was possible to go into the red altogether, because there were a lot of goods and they were constantly updated.
+It is clear that any consumer preferred a newer and more valuable product, and if so, then old goods had to be disposed of as quickly as possible.

-The consumer surplus led to the need to invent new marketing, marketing 2.0.
-This marketing was based on needs and requirements, because it turned out that the product that could satisfy them better than others turned out to be the most competitive and was given consumer priority.
-However, the problem is that it is possible to satisfy needs and requirements, but only if the product is tailored to consumers, to their needs and requirements.
+The surplus of consumers led to the fact that a new marketing had to be invented, Marketing 2.0.
+This marketing was based on needs and needs, because it turned out that the product that was able to satisfy them better than others turned out to be the most competitive, it was given consumer priority.
+However, the problem is that it is possible to satisfy the needs and requirements, but only if the product is tailored to consumers, to their needs and requirements.

-This meant that the story of marketing in version 2.0 was coming to an end.
+This meant that the history of marketing development in version 2.0 was coming to an end.

-To do this, it is necessary to take into account the characteristics of the consumer when producing goods.
-There are quite a lot of them: gender, age, social status, education, income and the like.
-The more a product resembles the consumer, the more the product matches its characteristics, the better it satisfies needs and requirements, the more valuable it looks in the eyes of consumers.
+To do this, it is necessary to take into account the characteristics of the consumer in the production of goods.
+There are quite a lot of them: gender, age, social status, education, income, and the like.
+The more the product resembles the consumer, the more the product corresponds to its characteristics, the better it satisfies the needs and requirements, the more valuable it looks in the eyes of consumers.

-A product that had more value to the consumer and was chosen by the consumer.
-The consumer was already buying not just a product, but a product that was most valuable to him.
-In the middle of the 20th century, it became obvious that many products turned out to be 100% tailored to the consumer’s characteristics.
-This meant that the story of marketing in version 2.0 was coming to an end.
-Gaining a competitive advantage through Marketing 2.0 has become difficult and marketing products through this technology has become more difficult.
+A product that had more value for the consumer and was chosen by the consumer.
+The consumer was already buying not just a product, but the most valuable product for him.
+In the middle of the 20th century, it became obvious that many products turned out to be 100% tailored to the characteristics of the consumer.
+This meant that the history of marketing development in version 2.0 was coming to an end.
+Gaining a competitive advantage through marketing 2.0 has become difficult and selling products through this technology has become more difficult.

-It's time to move to marketing 3.0.
-As a result, various marketing concepts and similar concepts began to emerge.
-For example, there appeared lateral marketing, nanomarketing, a blue oceans strategy has appeared and much more.
-However, the principles of all this were basically the same as classical marketing - needs and wants.
+It's time to move to Marketing 3.0.
+As a result, various concepts of marketing and something similar to them began to appear.
+For example, there appeared lateral marketing, nanomarketing, the blue ocean strategy appeared and much more.
+However, the principles of all this were basically the same as classical marketing - needs and requirements.

-Marketing guru Philip Kotler based the new version of marketing on the human soul
+Marketing guru Philip Kotler based the new version of marketing on the soul of a person

-In other words, the transition to true Marketing 3.0 has not happened for a long time.
-Any new concepts related to marketing remained the same marketing 1.0 or 2.0, only viewed from a different angle.
-This means that they did not provide anything fundamentally new.
-They made it possible to outperform competitors in some specific parameters, but not overall and not for long.
+In other words, the move to true Marketing 3.0 has not happened for a long time.
+Any new concepts related to marketing remained the same marketing 1.0 or 2.0, just viewed from a different angle.
+This means that they did not give anything fundamentally new.
+They allowed to bypass competitors in some individual parameters, but not in general and not for long.

-The work was continued and new principles of marketing, or rather, new basic elements of marketing were identified.
-Marketing guru Philip Kotler based the new version of marketing on the human soul.
+The work was continued and new principles of marketing, more precisely, new basic elements marketing have been identified.
+Marketing guru Philip Kotler based the new version of marketing on the soul of a person.
 A lesser-known marketing specialist, Pavel Bernovich, based Marketing 3.0 on the idea as one of the varieties of elements of our world.

 With the development of noomarketing began new story marketing.
-As was shown by Pavel Bernovich, in reality, the soul of a person is the idea of that person, which means that Philip Kotler’s soulful marketing also basically has an idea.
-Working with the soul of a person, as Marketing 3.0 Philip Kotler sees, is actually working with the idea of a person , which consists in constantly modernizing a person’s idea, making it more developed.
+As Pavel Bernovich showed in reality, the soul of a person is the idea of this very person, which means that Philip Kotler’s soul marketing also basically has an idea.
+Working with a person’s soul, as Philip Kotler sees marketing 3.0, is actually working with the idea of a person which consists in constantly modernizing the idea of man, making it more developed.

-So, real marketing 3.0 has finally been invented and it’s called noomarketing.
+So, real marketing 3.0 is finally invented and it is called noomarketing.

-In other words, Pavel Bernovich, despite his lesser fame, most accurately defined the basis that formed the basis of Marketing 3.0.
-Marketing articles presented on this site are written on this basis.
-So, real marketing 3.0 has finally been invented and it’s called noomarketing.
-The essence of noomarketing is to identify a person’s basic idea and develop it as much as possible through integration with other ideas.
+In other words, Pavel Bernovich, despite his lesser fame, most accurately defined the base that formed the basis of Marketing 3.0.
+On this basis, marketing articles are written, presented on this site.
+So, real marketing 3.0 has finally been invented and it is called noomarketing.
+The essence of noomarketing is to determine the basic idea of a person and develop it as much as possible through integration with other ideas.

-The basic idea is like the smallest nesting doll, which is expanded by larger and larger nesting dolls.
-Moreover, the more “nesting dolls” a person has accumulated, the more “advanced” he is.
-Relatively speaking, some people increase their idea to 5 nesting dolls, some to 10, and some to 100 or more.
-A person becomes advanced because each new idea introduced gives him new opportunities.
+The basic idea is like the smallest matryoshka, which grows with bigger and bigger nesting dolls.
+At the same time, the more “matryoshkas” a person has increased, the more “advanced” he is.
+Relatively speaking, some people increase their idea to 5 dolls, some to 10, and some to 100 or more.
+A person becomes advanced because each new idea introduced to him gives him new opportunities.

 The history of marketing is just beginning

-Accordingly than more ideas a person introduces himself, thereby more possibilities compared to others it has.
-In this regard, the growth of ideas can be called another word - modernization of the idea, and therefore of the person.
-The main feature of the idea is that it is the idea that causes need and demand, which means noomarketing is a deeper level of marketing.
+Accordingly than more ideas a person instills in himself, more possibilities compared to others it has.
+In this regard, building up the idea can be called another word - the modernization of the idea, and hence the person.
+The main feature of the idea is that it is the idea that causes need and need, which means that noomarketing is a deeper level of marketing.

-Noomarketing is reasonable marketing, marketing for working with the human mind
+Noomarketing is intelligent marketing, marketing to work with the human mind

-If a person is not imbued with new ideas, he will lag behind the world and become uninteresting to it.
-Accordingly, the job of a modern marketer is to prevent a person from falling behind the world, which is rapidly moving forward.
-A marketer must monitor, identify new ideas, come up with ways to integrate these ideas into a person and introduce them into him.
-Only in this way will he help a person move at the same speed as the rest of the world moves.
+If a person is not saturated with new ideas, he will lag behind the world and become uninteresting to him.
+Accordingly, the work of a modern marketer is to keep a person from falling behind a world that is rapidly moving forward.
+A marketer must monitor, identify new ideas, come up with ways to integrate these ideas into a person and implement them in him.
+Only in this way will it help a person move at the same speed as the rest of the world moves.

-It is for this special mission that noomarketing was developed.
+It is for this special mission that noomarketing is designed.
 This name is formed from two words.
-One of them is the well-known word marketing, and the second word is the word noos, translated from Greek meaning mind.
-Noomarketing is intelligent marketing, marketing for working with the human mind.
-A person’s mind is his soul, it is his idea.
+One of them is the well-known word marketing, and the second word is the word noos, which means mind in Greek.
+Noomarketing is smart marketing, marketing to work with the human mind.
+The mind of a person is his soul, this is his idea.